isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-Planning a Nation: The Concept Plan.md

 #### **The 1971 Concept Plan**

 The Concept Plan has been revised several times since its introduction in 1971.
-In each revision, an overall strategy was adopted to ensure that the country’s land use plans meet the changing needs of the nation.
+In each revision, an overall strategy was adopted to ensure that the country’s land use plans met the changing needs of the nation.
 New features were added based on these strategies, which in turn had a profound effect on Singapore’s physical landscape.
 For instance, the 1971 Concept Plan was drafted with the infrastructure needs of a new nation in mind.
 As such, the plan was instrumental in laying the foundation of Singapore’s transportation infrastructure.[^34] Key transport developments such as Changi Airport, the Mass Rapid Transit (MRT) system and the island-wide network of expressways were the outcomes of strategies outlined in the 1971 Concept Plan.[^35] Apart from serving the needs of an industrialised economy, these developments also facilitated the “Ring Plan” structure.[^36]

 <div style="background-color: white;">
 <br/>